 Instead of attaching appliques to create design, the later 1940s started to see designs knit into the sweater itself.
 These again were cheerful themes of animals, hobbies, or big patterns like wide stripes and windowpanes.
 Adding small designs also helped women recycle old knit items into a new garment.
 These cheerful details uplifted spirits during hard times.

 There was also a trend of knitting matching couples’ sweaters and giving them as gifts.

 Read more about 1940s sweaters here.

-1950s sweaters followed the New Look hourglass shape with protruding bust, tiny wasp waist, and full hips.
-The look was snug and tight to balance out the full circle skirt bottoms or to match the confining pencil skirt.
-In reality, they were no more snug than most sweaters in the 1940s, but the lingerie made them look more fitted.
+1950s sweaters followed the New Look hourglass shape with its protruding bust, tiny wasp waist, and full hips.
+The look was snug and tight to balance out the full circle skirt bottoms, or to match the confining pencil skirt.
+In reality they were no more snug than most sweaters in the 1940s, but the lingerie made them look more fitted.

 To keep women modest and refined was still the moral game of the 1950s.
 A new invention, the sweater set, allowed a woman to wear a tight short sleeve sweater top but remain covered up with a (usually, but not always) matching cardigan.
 The cardigan was usually worn with the top button buttoned only — otherwise, it would defeat the peek-a-boo seduction.
 Button size was also small and dainty.
 Sleeves were slender with a long narrow cuff that could be folded over.